 You can follow the serialized processes by monitoring the Wrap Jobs queue on the wrapsite.
 Learn more on the Wrap administration help page.

 If you want the control wrap to offer a link to the Wrap Jobs Queue, you can use the following formula in the source spreadsheet:

 A WrapStack can be a complicated operation to set up.
 If you make a mistake that you don’t notice until the job has been run, you can use the Undo feature to roll back all the changes made by the WrapStack job.

 In the example above, the bulk action defaults to “create new instances”.
-New instances will be created for the WrapStackTarget wrap.
-One instance will be created for each Unique Key in the Source MyWraps report.
+New wraps will be created for the WrapStackTarget wrap.
+One wrap will be created for each Unique Key in the Source MyWraps report.
 If the Unique Key already exists, the job will be terminated.

 The following cell formula is inserted in the cell.

 Each WrapStack function is associated with an instance data table in a designated cell range.
 The format of this table is described under Definitions above.

 If you don’t specify a valid cell range, the conversion will fail.